unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Parameters
 - `--url` (required) url to verify then set as UNIK properties

-- `--url-name` (required) url name to verify then used as key for UNIK properties
+- `--url-name` (required) A name you choose to identify this verified URL.
+It will used as a UNIK property key, so it must follow the [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik) (as an example, see [the verification `Verified/URL/log-in` of the @unikname `@organization:unikname`](https://explorer.uns.network/uniks/f6018b8dcddbc9f8675577419c3493ffbc961876062655be43fce108e52408c0)).

 Some [global parameters](#global-parameters) may apply to this command.